-Occupying a massive space in bustling Soho, Manzi’s will be a seafood restaurant with nautical themes, which will sit on the more casual scale of Corbin & King’s vast restaurant spectrum.
-Unlike some of the pair’s other former projects (such as high-end The Wolseley or The Colony Grill Room), Manzi’s will have a fun and affordable vibe, similar to that of Brasserie Zedel.
+Occupying a massive space in bustling Soho, Manzi’s is a seafood restaurant, sitting towards the casual end of the Wolseley Hospitality Group's restaurant spectrum.
+Unlike some of the pair’s other former projects (such as high-end The Wolseley), Manzi’s offers a fun and affordable vibe, similar to that of Brasserie Zédel.

-The restaurant will seat 241 diners, as well as an additional 44 covers outside on the terrace.
-There will be a ground-floor bar and dining room, while another more formal dining room will be found upstairs, along with a private dining room.
+The restaurant seats 241 diners across two floors, as well as an additional 44 covers outside on the terrace.
+There is a ground-floor bar and dining room, while another more formal dining room can be found upstairs.